apollographql/apollo/docs/source/guides/testing-react-apollo.md

 To test the component in true isolation, we can mock all calls to the GraphQL endpoint.
 This makes the UI consistent every time tests are run, since they don't depend on any remote data.

-React Apollo provides the `MockedProvider` component in the `react-apollo/test-utils` library to do just that! `MockedProvider` allows us to specify the exact results that should be returned for a certain query using the `mocks` prop.
+react-apollo provides the `MockedProvider` component in the `react-apollo/test-utils` library to do just that! `MockedProvider` allows us to specify the exact results that should be returned for a certain query using the `mocks` prop.

 Here's an example of a test for the above `Dog` component using `MockedProvider`: